vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 By default we consider "no interleaving" and thus FEC_FLR will be computed as "1.125 * CER".

 To include the interleaving factor in FEC_FLR computation, a new SAI port attribute will be needed to retrieve the underlying interleaving factor.
-We could have a CLI configurable to determine whether the interleaving factor should be considered (in the absence of support for this new SAI attribute).

-### 4.5 Calculation Formulas
+### 4.5 Observed FEC FLR

 ```
-Step 1: calculate CER per PORT_STAT poll interval (default 1s)
+Step 1: calculate CER per poll interval

     CER = Uncorrectable FEC codewords / (Uncorrectable FEC codewords + Correctable FEC codewords)